kubernetes-retired/external-storage/docs/deployment.md

 Run nfs-provisioner with `provisioner` equal to the name you decided on, and one of `master` or `kubeconfig` set.
 It needs to be run with capability `DAC_READ_SEARCH`.
 If you are using Docker 1.10 or newer, it also needs a more permissive seccomp profile: `unconfined` or `deploy/docker/nfs-provisioner-seccomp.json`.

+You may want to specify the hostname the NFS server exports from, i.e. the server IP to put on PVs, by setting the `server-hostname` flag.

 ```
 $ docker run --cap-add DAC_READ_SEARCH \
 --security-opt seccomp:deploy/docker/nfs-provisioner-seccomp.json \